 Discharge Planning Starts Early

-If you are fulfilling a caregiving role similar to Mary's, your first step is to have a meeting with the appropriate hospital staff – often a case manager or discharge planner – and let them know you would like to be involved in aftercare planning, including where your senior loved one will go upon discharge from the hospital.
+The first step in creating a discharge plan is to have a meeting with the appropriate hospital staff – often a case manager or discharge planner – and let them know you would like to be involved in aftercare planning, including where your loved one will go after being release from the hospital.

 - Expected date of discharge

-- An explanation of the skill level required to provide the necessary level of care
+- An explanation of the skills required to provide the necessary level of care

 - Staff recommendations for discharge options